paulbhartzog/composure_pre_alpha/README.md

 You can view testing, progress, and roadmap at: https://github.com/paulbhartzog/composure_pre_alpha/projects/1

-The pre-alpha state will likely begin with the following tools
+The current pre-alpha uses

 * electron forge (boilerplate)
+* bootstrap
+* custom css to extend bootstrap

+The pre-alpha state will likely also include the following tools

 * electron react boilerplate
-* bootstrap
 * a testing suite (probably Spectron) for Test-Driven Development (TDD)

-### Github

-This section lists the current github repos related to this project.
-This section may be removed at a later date.

-Planned repos:

-* repo for Composure ui design (if needed)
-* repo for Composure code (this pre-alpha repo currently)

 ### Logo